 Alternative provision for secondary school students

-Over the last two years we have worked with a local secondary school to give students who are experiencing difficulty in engaging with education the opportunity to experience a different form of education.
-They have been invited to attend one of our practical workshops to work alongside our tutors and students with mild to moderate learning difficulties.
+Over the last two years we have worked with a local secondary school to give pupils who are experiencing difficulty in engaging with education the opportunity to experience a different form of education.
+They have been invited to attend one of our practical workshops to work alongside our tutors and students with mild to moderate learning disabilities.

-These students have engaged and worked well with us, the experience has helped to boost their confidence and self-esteem as well improving their communication skills and motivation.
-When these students are not with us but in regular school there has been an improvement in them engaging and trying to adapt better to the school learning model.
+These pupils have engaged and worked well with us, the experience has helped to boost their confidence and self-esteem and improved their communication skills and motivation.

 how we can help you